elastic/elasticsearch-net-example/README.md

 This is probably useful for many use cases, but for ours, we may want to be able to search for specific versions of a package, or at least view them.
 To accomplish this, we are going to have to restructure our models and the way we store them in Elasticsearch by creating a more domain-specific mapping.

 As mentioned earlier, our current `FeedPackage` class is an unmodified representation of a package from the NuGet feed.
-Instead, let's create our own models that our structured more appropriately for our search application.
+Instead, let's create our own models that are structured more appropriately for our search application.

-What we want instead is a nested structure, where we have a single top-level package that contains the common/shared information and within it, a collection of versions.
+Rather than modelling each version of a NuGet package as a separate document, what we want instead is a nested structure, where we have a single top-level package that contains the common/shared information and within it, a collection of the package versions.
 We also want to be able to query for a specific version and still return the top-level package.
 Elasticsearch will gladly deal with complex object graphs, and has a special [nested type](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html) specifically for dealing with such relationships.

 Before we set this up in Elasticsearch, let's first restructure our `FeedPackage`.

-For convenience and for sake of time, this has already been done.
-In our `Domain` project, under the `Model` namespace, we have a few classes that we'll just need to include in the project:
+For convenience and for sake of time, this has already been done for you.
+In our `NuSearch.Domain` project, under the `Model` namespace, there are a few classes that we'll just need to uncomment:

  - `Package.cs`
  - `PackageVersion.cs`